silx-kit/silx/doc/source/virtualenv.rst

     virtualenv silx_venv

-A virtualenv contains a copy of your default python interpreter with a few tools to install packages (pip, setuptools, wheel).
+A virtualenv contains a copy of your default python interpreter with a few tools to install packages (pip, setuptools).

 To use a different python interpreter, you can specify it on the command line.
 For example, to use python 3.4: